A Week of Task Sequence Tips: Day 03 – Variables Gather and Capture

 Ever want to check a registry key value at a specific time… write the value to a task sequence variable!
 Then you can read that variable.

-So that was a nifty tip, creating variables, outputting variables to a log file, reading registry keys into variables, that’s handy stuff!
-See you next time… and remember to connect with me @RecastSoftware on Twitter.
+So that was a nifty tip.
+Creating variables, outputting variables to a log file, reading registry keys into variables—that’s handy stuff!
+Check out the other posts in the “A Week of Task Sequence Tips” series below, and remember to connect with me @RecastSoftware or learn more at Recast Software.